ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 Convenience methods existing for registering numbers, strings, dates, and locations.
 The value can optionally be set during the registration of the User Profile Variable.

-This declaration should occur in the <strong>registerUserProfileVariables</strong> method of your CustomArtisanService.
+This declaration should occur in the <strong>registerUserProfileVariables</strong> method of your Application class.

 {% highlight java %}
 @Override